aws/aws-encryption-sdk-c/README.md

 a C compiler and CMake 3.9 or higher.

-In order for the AWS Encryption SDK for C to work with [KMS](https://aws.amazon.com/kms/) you will also need a direct dependency on [aws-sdk-cpp](https://github.com/aws/aws-sdk-cpp).
+In order for the AWS Encryption SDK for C to work with [KMS](https://aws.amazon.com/kms/) you will also need the [AWS SDK for C++](https://github.com/aws/aws-sdk-cpp).
-This will also require a C++ compiler and libcurl.
+This will require a C++ compiler and libcurl.

 For best results when doing a C++ build, do not install aws-c-common directly, but simply build and install the AWS SDK for C++, which will build and install aws-c-common for you.
 If you install aws-c-common before building the AWS SDK for C++, this will fool the AWS SDK for C++ install logic, and you will be forced to install several other dependencies manually.
-The minimum version of the AWS SDK for C++ supported is 1.7.31.
+The minimum supported version of the AWS SDK for C++ is 1.7.31.

-You need to compile the dependencies as either all shared or all static libraries.
+You need to compile both the AWS Encryption SDK for C and its dependencies as either all shared or all static libraries.
-The C libraries default to static library builds and the aws-sdk-cpp defaults to a shared library build.
 We will use all shared library builds in our examples, by using the cmake argument `-DBUILD_SHARED_LIBS=ON`.
 You can change them to static library builds by just changing `ON` to `OFF`.

 Once you have built each dependency, you should `make install` it so it can be picked up by the next build.
-If desired, you can set the installations to happen in an arbitrary directory with `-DCMAKE_INSTALL_PREFIX=[path to install to]` as an argument to cmake.

-You can also use `-DOPENSSL_ROOT_DIR=[path to where openssl was installed]` to make the build use a particular installation of OpenSSL.

-If these dependencies were installed in the default location for library installations on your system, cmake may be able to find them without these defines.

 ## Building on Amazon Linux